42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

   $ sudo apt install ufw
   $ sudo ufw enable
   ```
-	If everything goes well, we should get a message stating that the firewall is active and enabled at system startup.
-At any time, we can check the status of UFW and that of the ports with the following command:
+	To check if UFW up and running we can use the command line:
   ```
-  $ sudo ufw status verbose
+  $ sudo systemctl status ufw
   ```
+  	We should see “active” in green.\
-	Also we to leave only port 4242 open.
+	Also we have to leave only port 4242 open.
   ```
   $ sudo ufw allow 4242
   ```
-  To delete any uneseserry rules, you can list all available rules with the command:
+  To delete any uneseserry rules, you can list all available rules with the command line:
   ```
   $ sudo ufw status numbered
   ```